AKRA-off/ctrlx-os-snap-collection/Ctrlx-yolo-Instance_segmentation_ONNX_HEF/README.md

 The module __main.py__ contains Flask webserver, interface to connect cameras and run inference, Datalayer Provider and Client functions
 __snap__ including snapcraft.yaml and required hooks
-__dependencies__ with Flask files, models and configurations __configs__ with script for folder creation and integration in the CtrlX side bar __MVImport__ adding Hikrobot header files
+__dependencies__ with Flask files, models and configurations __configs__ with script for folder creation and integration in the ctrlX side bar __MVImport__ adding Hikrobot header files
 __helper__ dependencies for Datalayer
 __yoloseg__ for using ONNX models